-The prosecution of this case is offensive "at some gut level."147 To apply the Hitchens Mandate, it is unfair and stupid.
-As discussed earlier, the court explained the unfairness by citing the defendant's good intentions-not only in helping the infant squirrel but also in attempting to comply with the law-and declaring that she "should be rewarded" rather than prosecuted.148 The court also explained the stupidity of the prosecution, pointing to the wasted government resources that could be put to better use instead of pursuing "a woman who demonstrates no moral culpability whatsoever."149
+The prosecution of this case is offensive "at some gut level."
+147 To apply the Hitchens Mandate, it is unfair and stupid.
+As discussed earlier, the court explained the unfairness by citing the defendant's good intentions-not only in helping the infant squirrel but also in attempting to comply with the law-and declaring that she "should be rewarded" rather than prosecuted.
+148 The court also explained the stupidity of the prosecution, pointing to the wasted government resources that could have been put to better use instead of pursuing "a woman who demonstrate[d] no moral culpability whatsoever."
+149

-The court then elaborated further on both the unfairness and stupidity of the prosecution: "Even a child could see that there is no justice or right in the position of the state."150 More bluntly, the court even wrote that one of the state's arguments, advanced in its blind pursuit of conviction, amounted to "such undeniable idiocy that trying to argue against it nearly defies the capacity of the English language."151
+The court then elaborated further on both the unfairness and stupidity of the prosecution: "Even a child could see that there is no justice or right in the position of the state."
+More bluntly, the court even wrote that one of the state's arguments, advanced in its blind pursuit of conviction, amounted to "such undeniable idiocy that trying to argue against it nearly defies the capacity of the English language."
+151

-Perhaps demonstrating of the difficulty of "trying to argue against" the state's irrational position, and certainly illustrating the flexibility of the absurdity doctrine, the court concluded its decision with prose.
+Perhaps demonstrating the difficulty of "trying to argue against" the state's irrational position, and certainly illustrating the flexibility of the absurdity doctrine, the court concluded its decision with poetry:

-This opinion could have been reduced to a simple poem: The court hereby announces a pearl, It's sometimes OK to have a squirrel, The legislature did a statute create, The Wildlife Division obviously did not equate.
-The necessity to be kind, thorough, and specific, The lack of these is legally terrific.
-The result is this very short epistle, The defendant / squirrel is granted a dismissal.152
+This opinion could have been reduced to a simple poem:

+The court hereby announces a pearl,

+It's sometimes OK to have a squirrel,

+The legislature did a statute create,

+The Wildlife Division obviously did not equate.

+^{141.} See Ohio Div. of Wildlife v.
+Clifton, 692 N.E.2d 253, 254 (Circleville Mun.
+Ct.
+Ohio 1997).

+^{148.} Ohio Div. of Wildlife v.
+Clifton, 692 N.E.2d 253, 258-59 (Circleville Mun.
+Ct.
+Ohio 1997).

+The necessity to be kind, thorough, and specific,

+The lack of these is legally terrific.

+The result is this very short epistle,

+The defendant / squirrel is granted a dismissal.
+152

 Not all authors, of course, are so artistically inclined, even when they are awarded true absurdities about which to write.
-Therefore, the next section will demonstrate a hypothetical application of the new absurdity doctrine, in a more conventional format, to the sex offender registry case discussed earlier.
+Therefore, the next Section demonstrates a hypothetical application of the new absurdity doctrine, in a more conventional format, to the sex-offenderregistry case discussed earlier.

-B. Sex Offender Registries and Hamburgers
+B. Sex-Offender Registries and Hamburgers

-Recall from the Introduction the sex offender registry case where the defendant, a seventeen-year-old boy, was convicted of felony false imprisonment for taking another seventeen-year-old boy with him to collect a drug debt.153 Then, very bizarrely, upon conviction of this non-sex crime the defendant was forced to register as a sex offender.154 The court's decision focused on the supposed legislative intent behind the sex offender registry statute, 155 along with the constitutional principles of due process and equal protection.156 It then somehow upheld the registry requirement over the dissent of two justices.157
+Recall from the Introduction the sex-offender-registry case where the defendant, a 17-year-old boy, was convicted of felony false imprisonment for taking another 17-year-old boy with him to collect a drug debt.
+Then, very bizarrely, upon conviction of this non-sex crime the defendant was forced to register as a sex offender.
+The court's decision focused on the supposed legislative intent behind the sex-offender-registry statute, along with the constitutional principles of due process and equal protection.
+It then somehow upheld the registry requirement over the dissent of two justices.